Financial-Times/dotcom-page-kit/packages/dotcom-ui-shell/README.md

 #### `contents` (string)

-A optional string of HTML to insert into the document `<body>`.
+An optional string of HTML to insert into the document `<body>`.
 This should be used if you are not using JSX composition and have a prerendered string of HTML.

 #### `coreScripts` (string[])